 Clicks = Impressions x Click Through Rate

-Optimising rankings and optimising the display of results goes hand-in-hand in SEO.
+Optimizing rankings and optimizing the display of results goes hand-in-hand in SEO.
 And we'll look at how you can improve both.

-Before you even start thinking about optimising your rankings, you need to take a pause and ask yourself: what kinds of searches would I like to rank highly for?
+Before you even start thinking about optimizing your rankings, you need to take a pause and ask yourself: what kinds of searches would I like to rank highly for?

 This doesn't mean that you can hope to rank for any kind of search you want.
 If you run a race website, for instance, you can't hope to rank for things like "bitcoin" or "Justin Bieber" or whatever the latest search trend is.
 And neither should you want to.
 Because no person looking for information on bitcoin will click through to your website and keep reading.
 So really what you're asking yourself is, what can I reasonably expect to rank for given my website content?

 To answer that question, you can conduct a little thought experiment.
 Imagine you are listening in on a conversation of racers looking for their next challenge.
 They don't know your event by name and are not set on any one race.
 What would they look for and how would they search for it?